NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

  ### Theory

-   In this new script, we will be creating the necessary information for the object information to be called, such as the selected primitive and tracking when the selection changes.
-We will also be creating a stage to be set later on.
-Before we move on to creating the code, we first need to create a new file.
-In the same file location as `extension.py` create a new file and name it `object_info_model.py`.
+   In this new script, you will create the necessary information for the object information to be called, such as the selected primitive and tracking when the selection changes. you will also create a stage to be set later on.

+Create a file in the same file location as `extension.py` and name it `object_info_model.py`.

   <br>

   ## Step 2.3: Object Model Script Code
-  > 📝**Note:** We are working in the `object_info_model.py` script for this section.
+  > 📝**Note:** You are working in the `object_info_model.py` script for this section.

 <br>

 The objective of this step is to import and set the basic information that the `Manipulator` and `Viewport` will need to display on the selected primitive.

+### Step 2.3.1: Import scene
-As with `extension.py`, we need to import scene from `omni.ui` to utilize scene related utilities and omni.usd to get information regarding the selected primitive:
+As with `extension.py`, import `scene` from `omni.ui` to utilize scene related utilities and `omni.usd` to get information regarding the selected primitive:

 ```python
 from omni.ui import scene as sc
 import omni.usd
 ```

+### Step 2.3.2: Create new class
-Next, we will create our class and begin setting variables.

-Below the imports create the `ObjInfoModel` class, as so:
+Next, create a new class and begin setting variables.
+Create the `ObjInfoModel` below the imports, as so:

 ```python
 from omni.ui import scene as sc